eamsen/nsff/README.md

-# NSFF - Not So Fast Farward
+# NSFF - Not So Fast Forward
 by Eugen Sawin <esawin@me73.com>

 ## Version